 Dane Buy Local Executive Director Colin Murray noted that due to the pandemic, Dane Buy Local has adapted its services to provide customers with contact-free ways to patronize local businesses.
 Dane Buy Local has over 600 members throughout Dane County.

 “We put together a marketplace, it’s on our home page, where you can click on any of the area businesses, go on their website, and purchase directly off their website,” Murray said.
 “A lot of local businesses don’t have that ability to do that.
-So we really wanted to highlight the ones that do have that [and] set up for an e-commerce opportunity to make it easy for consumers to find them and to be able to support them.
+So we really wanted to highlight the ones that do have that [and] set up for working with a digital marketing agency for an e-commerce opportunity to make it easy for consumers to find them and to be able to support them.

 “We’ve got a holiday gift page there as well.
 And again, many of those items you can purchase online.
 So that’s the second feature, and then the third one is gift cards.
 That’s a great way to support local businesses, buy a gift card to give to someone,” continued Murray.
 “That way, once the pandemic passes, you can go in and spend money there at that business.
 And that helps the business outright.
 It gives them some cashflow which is desperately needed by many of these businesses.”